Director of Graduate Studies

 I joined the Sociology faculty at USU in August 2012, after completing my Ph.D. at the University of Texas, Austin.
 I came somewhat late to the wonderful world of sociology.
 I have a bachelor’s degree in International Relations, and a master’s degree in Russian Studies, and worked for three years as an event planner and editor at the Woodrow Wilson International Center for Scholars in Washington, DC.
 During that time, I became intrigued by the issue of migration in the former Soviet Union.
 A huge region of the world, undergoing tremendous social change, and experiencing massive international migration for the first time in recent history – what might the consequences of this explosion of migration be, for the migrants themselves, and for the development of the Soviet successor states?

-I love working with graduate students who are interested in international research, but I’ve also had good experiences working with graduate students whose interests lie mostly within the U.S. Since research on the U.S. is a new area for me, I’m always looking for research assistants who have experience with immigrant populations in the U.S. or with doing research with U.S. data.
+I love working with graduate students who are interested in international research, but I’ve also had good experiences working with graduate students whose interests lie mostly within the U.S. Since research on the U.S. is a relatively new area for me, I’m always looking for students who have experience with immigrant populations in the U.S. or with doing research with U.S. data.

 Gendered Patterns of Immigration to New U.S. Destinations.
 While migration from the 1960s through the 1980s was directed toward a few “gateway” states, recent migrants are increasingly choosing destinations outside of major metropolitan areas, establishing communities in rural areas of the West, Midwest, and Southeast that had previously seen little migration.
 Interestingly, recent immigration to Southern and Midwestern new destinations is dominated by men, while Western new destinations attract more women.
-In this project, I am working to identify gendered migration patterns across new destination states, and test possible reasons for these patterns, including occupational segregation, gendered migrant networks, destination-state migration policy, migrants’ perceptions of social and cultural conditions at the destination, and lack of social power among women in some sending countries.
+In this project, I am testing possible reasons for these patterns, including occupational segregation, gendered migrant networks, destination-state migration policy, migrants’ perceptions of social and cultural conditions at the destination, and lack of social power among women in some sending countries.
 I am also exploring the consequences of gendered migration patterns for immigrant integration at the local level.